-The New England Journal of Medicine NOVEMBER 11, 2023
+New England Journal of Medicine November 11, 2023

 Bottom Line

-In patients with overweight or obesity and established cardiovascular disease but without diabetes, weekly subcutaneous semaglutide 2.4 mg significantly reduced the risk of major adverse cardiovascular events (MACE) compared to placebo.
+In patients with preexisting cardiovascular disease and overweight or obesity but without diabetes, weekly subcutaneous semaglutide (2.4 mg) significantly reduced the incidence of major adverse cardiovascular events by 20% compared to placebo.

 Key Findings

-2. Treatment with semaglutide resulted in a mean body weight reduction of 9.4% compared to 0.9% in the placebo group over the course of the study.
+2. Patients receiving semaglutide experienced a mean reduction in body weight of 9.4% over 104 weeks, compared to a 0.9% reduction in the placebo group.

-4. Adverse events leading to treatment discontinuation were more frequent in the semaglutide group (16.6%) compared to the placebo group (8.2%), primarily due to gastrointestinal symptoms.
+4. Adverse events leading to permanent discontinuation of the trial product were twice as frequent with semaglutide (16.6%) compared to placebo (8.2%), predominantly driven by gastrointestinal intolerance.

 Study Design